jeffdelmerico/pointcloud_tutorial/README.md

 make
 ```

-3. Assuming the examples all built correctly, you should have several executables in your build
+3. Assuming the examples all built correctly, you should have some executables in a new `bin` directory, organized into
-directory, organized into
+`pcl` and `open3d` subdirectories.